ethereum-optimism/optimism/packages/web3.js-plugin-fee-estimation/README.md

 ## Known Issues

 - As of version `4.0.3` of web3.js, both `input` and `data` parameters are automatically added to a transaction objects causing the gas estimations to be inflated.
 This was corrected in [this](https://github.com/web3/web3.js/pull/6294) PR, but has yet to be released
-- For the plugin functions, `getL2Fee` and `estimateFees`, you should be able to get the fee estimates using the state of the blockchain at a specified block, however, this doesn't seem to be working with web3.js and requires further investigation
+- For the plugin function `getL2Fee`, you should be able to get the fee estimates using the state of the blockchain at a specified block, however, this doesn't seem to be working with web3.js and requires further investigation